 The College of Allied Health was authorized by the Oklahoma State Regents for Higher Education in 1967, and activated in February 1970, to consolidate and coordinate existing programs on The University of Oklahoma Health Sciences Center campus and to further develop programs to meet allied health resource needs in Oklahoma.
 The College of Allied Health’s mission is We Empower Life by maximizing human potential through allied health interprofessional education, research, care, and community engagement.
 In 2009, the College of Allied Health relocated to its dedicated College building on the University of Oklahoma Health Sciences Center campus.

-The College serves as the academic unit for programs in audiology, communication sciences and disorders, dietetics, medical dosimetry, nuclear medicine, nutritional sciences, occupational therapy, physical therapy, radiation sciences, radiation therapy, radiography, rehabilitation sciences, sonography, and speech-language pathology.
+The College serves as the academic unit for programs in audiology, communication sciences and disorders, dietetics, medical dosimetry, nuclear medicine, nutritional sciences/dietetics, occupational therapy, physical therapy, radiation sciences, radiation therapy, radiography, rehabilitation sciences, sonography, and speech-language pathology.

 College pass rate on professional entry Boards/Licensure examinations in the ten professional-entry programs is 94.3%.
 Through its graduate programs, the College prepares future leadership, faculty, advanced practice clinicians, and researchers for the professions and Oklahoma.

 The College is authorized to offer twenty programs: six baccalaureate, thirteen at the master or doctoral level, and one certificate program.
 Diagnosis of disease and disorders, wellness and prevention, therapeutic and rehabilitative services, healthcare administration, and allied health professions education encompass the spectrum of professional programs in the College of Allied Health.
 Faculty offer continuing education programs for practitioners in Oklahoma and the region, and faculty development seminars for clinicians involved with professional-entry programs in the College.